Introduction

 • URL template: By selecting bigquery in the Database type, the URL template is automatically preset to the default JDBC URL template for BigQuery, i.e jdbc:bigquery://<host>:<port>;ProjectId=<database>.
 Please refer to the URL Template syntax information directly below or the JDBC URL Template section for more information on the supported tokens e.g. host, port and database.

-• Classpath: Click Add file to add the BigQuery JDBC driver file.
-The path to the driver file will then appear in the Classpath area.
+• Classpath: Click Add directory to add the BigQuery JDBC driver directory that contains the GoogleBigQueryJDBC42.jar file and all required companion libraries.
+The path to the driver directory will then appear in the Classpath area.

 • Driver class: clicking Find driver classes will automatically detect all available JDBC driver classes and versions, which in this case is com.simba.googlebigquery.jdbc42.Driver in version 1.2.0.